๐Ÿ•‰๏ธIntro to Hinduism

 Puranas

-• 18 major Puranas—including the Vishnu Purana, Shiva Purana, and Bhagavata Purana, each promoting devotion to particular deities
+• 18 major Puranas.
+These include the Vishnu Purana, Shiva Purana, and Bhagavata Purana, each promoting devotion to a particular deity.
+The Bhagavata Purana, focused on Krishna, is especially influential in bhakti traditions.

-• Five characteristic topics (panchalakshana)—cosmology, cosmic cycles, divine genealogies, the Manu periods, and dynastic histories provide a comprehensive worldview
+• Five characteristic topics (panchalakshana): cosmology (creation of the universe), cosmic cycles (dissolution and re-creation), divine genealogies, the Manu periods (ages of humanity), and dynastic histories.
+Together these provide a comprehensive worldview.

-• Bridge elite and popular religion—preserve mythology, promote bhakti (devotion), and legitimate local traditions by connecting them to pan-Hindu frameworks
+• Bridge elite and popular religion.
+They preserve mythology, promote bhakti (devotion), and legitimate local traditions by connecting them to pan-Hindu frameworks.

 Agamas

-• Practical ritual scriptures—provide detailed instructions for temple construction, deity worship (puja), and festival observances
+• Practical ritual scriptures.
+They provide detailed instructions for temple construction, deity worship (puja), and festival observances.

-• Sectarian organization—associated with Shaivism, Vaishnavism, and Shaktism, each tradition having its own Agamic literature
+• Organized by sect.
+Associated with Shaivism, Vaishnavism, and Shaktism, each tradition has its own Agamic literature guiding its specific worship practices.

-• Complement Vedic texts—while Vedas focus on sacrifice, Agamas focus on temple worship and image veneration, reflecting the shift to devotional Hinduism
+• Complement Vedic texts.
+While the Vedas focus on fire sacrifice, the Agamas focus on temple worship and image veneration (murti puja), reflecting the historical shift toward devotional Hinduism.

 These texts codify dharma into specific rules for conduct, addressing everything from personal ethics to legal procedure.
 They represent the application of dharmic principles to concrete social situations, though their authority has always been debated and contextual.